 When there’s warmth and affection without boundaries or rules, kids are given less guidance and and more freedom than they can manage.
 Overly permissive parents will often try to influence behaviour using treats, gifts or bribery.
 There’s nothing wrong with treats or the odd bribe to encourage behaviour you want to see more of, (‘If you give soccer a go, we can go for ice cream afterwards), but it should never be used as consequences to redirect bad behaviour, (‘Stop hitting your brother and I’ll let you watch tv.’)

-When there is plenty of warmth and affection but limited boundaries, influence is limited.
+When there is plenty of warmth and affection, but not enough boundaries, influence is limited.
 Without boundaries, opportunities for kids to develop self-control and self-discipline are also limited.

 Building Influence Through emotional connection.